Western University women's hockey coach speaks out for first time in wake of players' threats to boycott games | CBC News

-Western University women's hockey coach says she's ready to support team amid player threats to boycott games
+Western University women's hockey coach says she's ready to support team after player threats to boycott games

 Some players at London, Ont., school upset an external investigation cleared Candice Moxley of wrongdoing

-Western University's women's hockey coach, who's at the centre of a conflict that has seen some players threaten to boycott games, says she's returning to the ice ready to support the team.
+Western University's women's hockey coach, who's at the centre of a conflict that saw some players threaten to boycott games, says she's returning to the ice ready to support the team.

 Candice Moxley was part of an independent investigation following players' allegations of misconduct.
 Some said they were forced to play while injured.